superiorsd10/snake-bit/README.md

-# Confess
+# Snake Bit
-> Confess anything that weighs heavily on your heart and mind without shame, because you are anonymous.
+> Get bit by the nostalgia bug with Snake Bit!
+Choose from three modes, Overflow, Underflow, and Red Bit, and slither your way to high scores and endless fun.

-Download [_here_](https://play.google.com/store/apps/details?id=com.sachindapkara.confess).<br/><br/> <!-- If you have the project hosted somewhere, include the link here. -->
+Download [_here_](https://play.google.com/store/apps/details?id=com.sachindapkara.snakebit).<br/><br/> <!-- If you have the project hosted somewhere, include the link here. -->
 ![Play Store](https://img.shields.io/badge/Google_Play-414141?style=for-the-badge&logo=google-play&logoColor=white)

 ## Table of Contents